cube-drone/rt0/players-guide/src/player/generated/basic_spells.md

 _The goat... loves the ladies._

 ### Combat - Capricious
-* Place The Magician on Capricorn, along with one other card.
+* Place The Magician on Capricorn.
-* The other card must be The High Priestess, The Empress, The Lovers, The Devil, Strength, The Star, The World, or any Queen.
+* Capricorn can _only_ be played if you have The High Priestess, The Empress, The Lovers, The Devil, Strength, The Star, The World, or any Queen in hand.
-* These cards must be played on the same turn.
 * Either:
-   * Deal 30 Magic Damage (Clever: 60) or
+   * Deal 40 Magic Ranged Damage (Clever: 80) or
-   * Gain 30 Shield (Clever: 60).
+   * Gain 40 Shield (Clever: 80).
 * At the end of the turn, discard all cards placed on Capricorn.

 ### Skill - Loop